binnyva/DZG-Notes/Litrature/Transformational Leadership.md

 - Shift in perspective of our self and world
 - Expansive view
 - Awakening
-- Realization of true nature
+- Realisation of true nature
 - Shift in awareness

-"Organization don't change, people do."
+"Organisation don't change, people do."

 VUCA : Volatile Uncertain Complex and Ambiguous